SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 	- See [[#CLSX]]

 Learning curve: 1/5
 - You don't really learn Tailwind.
-You just Google what you want to to (E.G search "tailwind flexbox" or "tailwind LI decoration")
+You just Google what you want to to (E.G search "tailwind flexbox" or "tailwind list decoration")
 - The naming conventions can take some getting used to

 ### Examples